Alor-UX/removed-nofollow-value-from-rel-attribute-to-all-HTML-anchor-tags/README.md

 # removed-nofollow-value-from-rel-attribute-to-all-HTML-anchor-tags

-Removed nofollow value from rel attribute to all HTML anchor tags (External links only)
+This is a javscript code that will removed nofollow value from rel attribute to all HTML anchor tags (External links only)